RESEARCH STARTER

 Topeka's Constitution Hall was originally built in 1855 and is recognized as the first building built in Topeka.
 It is also famous as a site where runaway slaves were concealed along their journey through the Underground Railroad.
 On June 15, 2008, Constitution Hall was officially registered in the federal government's list of national historic sites.

 Gage Park, a recreational park occupying 160 acres of manicured green space, is a popular recreational spot for residents.
-Visitors can watch theatrical performances at the Helen Hocker Theater or visit Blaisdell Family Aquatic Center to swim and enjoy other water activities.
+Visitors can watch theatrical performances at the Helen Hocker Theater or visit the Blaisdell Family Aquatic Center to swim and enjoy other water activities.
 Gage Park also contains the Topeka Zoo, a small zoological park with collections of both domestic wildlife and animals from around the world.

 The Kansas State Capitol Building, built in 1866, is constructed in the traditional capitol style, with a domed roof and carved marble exterior, borrowing heavily from the Italian Renaissance.
 The interior of the building is notable for the use of imported marble and native woods.
 The building's interior also contains a collection of paintings by John Steuart Curry, the state's most famous painter.

 Monroe Elementary School in Topeka was designated as a national historic site in 1987 for its role in the landmark Supreme Court case Brown v.
 Board of Education.
-In 1950, the Kansas chapter of the National Association for the Advancement of Colored People (NAACP) organized a protest to an 1879 Kansas state law that allowed segregation of public schools.
+In 1950, the Kansas chapter of the National Association for the Advancement of Colored People (NAACP) organized a protest against an 1879 Kansas state law that allowed segregation of public schools.
 Thirteen families attempted to enroll students in segregated schools and were denied.
 They later took their case to court, eventually resulting in the Supreme Court's decision to overturn the previous decision of Plessy v.
 Ferguson, which allowed legal segregation of public educational institutions.

 History